 I am a GIS Specialist, data manager and DC historian.
-My focus is on technologically appropriate treatment of historical resources in order to visualize and better analyze and understand the past.
+My focus is on technologically appropriate treatment of historical resources in order to visualize, analyze and understand the past.

 I have a BS in computer science and a post-baccalaureate certificate in GIS, both from Penn State.
 I’ve been researching, writing, and speaking about DC history since 1997.
 I researched and wrote the Columbia Heights Heritage Trail and the chapter on Columbia Heights in the second edition of Washington At Home (Johns Hopkins University Press, 2010).

 My new project is Mapping Early Washington, focusing on the founding of the City of Washington and its existence and growth up to the Civil War.